PatriceGudders/calculator/README.md

 ## Overview

-This project is a fully functional calculator built with **HTML**, **CSS**, and **JavaScript**.
+This project is a calculator built with **HTML**, **CSS**, and **JavaScript**.
 It allows users to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-The calculator features a user-friendly interface and incorporates functionalities like clearing input, handling errors, and supporting both button clicks and keyboard input.
+The calculator features a user-friendly interface and incorporates functionalities like clearing input, handling errors and supporting both button clicks (keyboard input still to add).

 ## Features

 ### Core Functionality
 - Basic arithmetic operations: **add**, **subtract**, **multiply**, **divide**.
 - Displays the result of operations.
-- Allows chaining of operations, using the result of the previous operation as the first number for the next.
+- Still to add (Allows chaining of operations, using the result of the previous operation as the first number for the next.)

 ### Additional Features
 - **Clear Button**: Resets the calculator to its initial state.
 - **Decimal Support**: Allows input of floating-point numbers (one decimal point per number).
 - **Backspace Button**: Removes the last input character.
-- **Keyboard Support**: Enables users to use their keyboard for input and operations.
+- **Still to add - Keyboard Support**: Enables users to use their keyboard for input and operations.
 - Handles long decimal numbers by rounding to prevent overflow.
-- Displays a snarky error message for division by zero (because dividing by zero is forbidden!).
+- Displays a error message for division by zero.

 ## How It Works